Owner & Co-founder

 In 2018, Kristianna was honored as one of six women to receive the Connecticut's Women's Education and Legal Fund The Future Is Now Award, honoring young women leadership in the state.

 Kristianna is known for her quick wit, can-do attitude, love of play, and slight obsession with the color purple.
-Recently, she has been exploring her pregnancy journey through her personal blog The Curlless Journey.
-She’s tied this journey into her search for more creative ways to co-devise a world of inclusion.
+Recently, she has been exploring her journey pregnancy and parenthood in her personal blog The Curlless Journey.
+This journey has led her to create more spaces, both virtual and physical, which center black mothers and caregivers.
+It is Kristianna’s belief that by centering marginalized voices we are more able to devise a world of true belonging.

 Learn more about the program and Kristianna's project Policy Through Play here.